ELCA candidates at non-ELCA seminaries

 The faculty at Luther Seminary expect affiliated students to take a minimum of 6.0 courses at Luther, including:

-A total of 2.0 courses from courses beginning with the prefix CG, CL, HC, NT, OT, PR, SG, or ST.
+Additionally, 2.0 course credits from classes beginning with the prefix CG, CL, HC, NT, OT, PR, SG, or ST.

-Internship – A year-long ministry experience in an ELCA congregation is a requirement for ELCA candidacy.
+Internship – A year-long, or equivalent, ministry experience in an ELCA congregation is a requirement for ELCA candidacy.
 The placement and supervision of internship is done through the Contextual Learning office at Luther.

 Faculty Approval – Luther’s faculty make an approval recommendation to the candidacy committee including reports from internship and a faculty interview process.
 Affiliates are assigned a faculty advisor and are expected to participate in group mentoring sessions with this advisor each semester of affiliation in person or via google hangouts.